 Whether you are planning a destination wedding in The Smoky Mountains or somewhere else, you have to think about the location in practical terms.
 If you don’t enjoy hot weather or your guests have health concerns with heat exposure, you wouldn’t want to get married in July in an outdoor location.
 The same is true for winter weddings.

 The weather could influence your wedding day plans, your guest list, and more.
 We encourage you to take a trip to your ideal destination wedding spot to explore which venue will check off the majority of your “wants” and “needs” boxes.
 You can get a sense of what is available at each venue by looking online.
 But, you will know more about what you enjoy about that venue after you arrive there.
 Better to do it months ahead of time than to wait until your big day.

 Planning for the location also involves understanding what you can bring along.
 If you have to fly, you have to be mindful of how many suitcases you can bring.
-You may want to avoid certain travel options if travelling with all of your items becomes a problem.
+You may want to avoid certain travel options if traveling with all of your items becomes a problem.
 Shoes, makeup, and several changes of clothes can take up a lot of space!
 Your wedding party may also want to avoid bringing bulky dresses along with all their other travel necessities.